Vascular Surgery In-Training Examination (VSITE)

 - Next Exam: Mar.
 6-7, 2015

-The core surgery section will contain approximately 90 questions; two hours will be allotted for this section.
-The content of the core surgery section is aligned with the SCORE Core Curriculum Outline for Vascular Surgery Residents (pdf), a list of patient care and medical knowledge topics representing the core surgical knowledge expected of vascular surgery trainees.
+- The core surgery content will be aligned with the SCORE Core Curriculum Outline for Vascular Surgery Residents (pdf), a list of patient care and medical knowledge topics representing the core surgical knowledge expected of vascular surgery trainees.

-Changes for 2015: The 2015 VSITE will contain a section on core surgery and another on vascular surgery.
-All VSITE examinees will be required to take both sections.
+Changes for 2015: The 2015 VSITE will contain content on both core surgery and vascular surgery.
+All VSITE examinees will be required to take all content.
 This includes individuals who previously passed the SPE or General Surgery QE.

 - Examination Dates